Eva Nogales

 Eva Nogales (born May 16, 1965) is a Spanish-American biophysicist at the Lawrence Berkeley National Laboratory and a professor at the University of California, Berkeley, where she served as head of the Division of Biochemistry, Biophysics and Structural Biology of the Department of Molecular and Cell Biology (2015–2020).
 She is a Howard Hughes Medical Institute investigator.

 Nogales is a pioneer in using electron microscopy for the structural and functional characterization of macromolecular complexes.
 She used electron crystallography to obtain the first structure of tubulin and identify the binding site of the important anti-cancer drug taxol.
-She is a leader in combining cryo-EM, computational image analysis and biochemical assays to gain insights into function and regulation of biological complexes and molecular machines.
+She is a involved in work combining cryo-EM, computational image analysis and biochemical assays to gain insights into function and regulation of biological complexes and molecular machines.
 Her work has uncovered aspects of cellular function that are relevant to the treatment of cancer and other diseases.

 Early life and education

 Eva Nogales obtained her BS degree in physics from the Autonomous University of Madrid in 1988.
 She later earned her PhD from the University of Keele in 1992 while working at the Synchrotron Radiation Source under the supervision of Joan Bordas.